 Dylan joined Watsi on March 20th, 2017.
-Four years ago, Dylan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dylan's most recent donation supported Soeun, a loving wife and mother from Cambodia, to fund hip surgery so she can walk easily again.
+Six years ago, Dylan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dylan's most recent donation supported Eh, a grandfather and refugee from Thailand, to fund hernia repair surgery.

 Dylan has funded healthcare for 73 patients in 10 countries.